evidentlyai/evidently/docs/book/get-started/tutorial.md

 Let’s generate the pre-built report for **Data Drift**.
 It will compare the distributions of the input model features and highlight which features has drifted.
 When you do not have ground truth labels or actuals, evaluting input data drift can help understand if an ML model still operates in a familiar environment.

-To get the report, create a corresponding Report object, and list the preset you want to include:
+To get the report, create a corresponding Report object, and list the preset you want to include.
+You will also point to the reference and current datasets created at the previous step:

 ```python
 report = Report(metrics=[